A cunning ploy to make you realise how good the Jag is.

 Subtle enhancements to create the car I wanted from SVR nose cone, 400 series side skirts & customised 'design' rear bumper, to heated SVR steering wheel and more

-Great news hope all is now well.
-You would have heard immediately if they had overtightened anything during reassembling.davidd wrote: ↑Fri Mar 08, 2019 1:04 pm I got it back last night.
+davidd wrote: Fri Mar 08, 2019 1:04 pm I got it back last night.
 Unfortunately it seems I am not allowed to speak to a technician, however the chap on the service desk said they had replaced the seals, bolts and clamps.
 It's been test driven and is fine.

 I took it easy on the way home, it seems ok to me, no odd noises.
 It's in the garage for the weekend so we'll see if there is a puddle of oil under it on Monday morning.